Mungana: History

 Mungana Post Office opened by 1907 (a receiving office had been open in 1897 and 1898), closed in 1945, reopened in 1951 and closed again in 1960.

 It was once the site of copper mines that featured in the Mungana Affair.

 Although currently and historically within the local government area of Shire of Mareeba, between 2008 and 2013, it was part of Tablelands Region) due to a local government amalgamation that was subsequently reversed.

 Heritage listings

 The Mungana Archaeological Area is a heritage-listed site.

 Education

 The nearest government primary school is Chillagoe State School in the town of Chillagoe to the south-east.
-There are no secondary schools nearby; the alternatives and distance education and boarding school.
+There are no secondary schools nearby; the alternatives are distance education and boarding school.